-There are multiple reasons a program will consume more CPU resources than excepted.
-In case of high computational complexity of an algorithm, the amount of data it operates on will drive the CPU usage.
-For I/O intensive programs, data processing may be the bottleneck.
+There are multiple reasons why a program will consume more CPU resources than excepted.
+In the case of a high computational complexity of an algorithm, the amount of data it operates on will drive the CPU usage.
+For I/O-intensive programs, data processing may be the bottleneck.
 Garbage collection activity is another usual suspect.

-To optimize or troubleshoot application’s consumption of CPU resources, a CPU profiler is necessary.
-Without it, it would take a lot of guesswork, code modifications and diagnostics to localize the CPU hot spots, i.e. the lines of code, where the most of the CPU is being used.
+To optimize or troubleshoot an application’s consumption of CPU resources, a CPU profiler is necessary.
+Without it, it would take a lot of guesswork, code modifications and diagnostics to localize the CPU hot spots, i.e. the lines of code where the most of the CPU is being used.

-The profilers that are traditionally used in development environment are not suitable for modern cloud applications.
-One reason is the data, which is usually not available offline for debugging and problem reproduction purposes.
+The profilers that are traditionally used in development environments are not suitable for modern cloud applications.
+One reason is the data, which is usually not available offline for debugging or problem reproduction purposes.
 Think of machine learning algorithms or other data-intensive applications.
-Another reason is the difference of production and development environments in terms of configuration, infrastructure, types of possible errors, etc. Last but not least, the development profilers’ overhead is typically very high.
+Another reason is the difference between production and development environments in terms of configuration, infrastructure, types of possible errors, etc. Last but not least, the development profilers’ overhead is typically very high.

 The missing profile history

 Another problem is irregular or on-demand one-off profiling.
-For the apps that are constantly running in production it is important to know the dynamics of the hot spots with associated historical context, where context can be an application release version, runtime version or other metrics.
+For apps that are constantly running in production, it is important to know the dynamics of the hot spots with associated historical context (e.g. an application release version, runtime version or other metrics).

-In other words, it is equally important to understand when the problem is started and for what reason.
+In other words, it is equally important to understand when the problem started and why.

 Using StackImpact for continuous CPU profiling